mwhittaker/prelim_notes/notes/on-the-computation-of-multidimensional-aggregates.md

       right since they have bigger partitions.
 Or, we can put the attributes with the fewest number of distinct values on the right to limit the number of sorted runs.
+- Questions
+    - Q: Design a scheme using hashing to compute a child cuboid from a parent cuboid.
+    - A: ???